-Telesupervision Policy
+Telesupervision

+Definition.
 APA provides detailed requirements for the definition and use of telesupervision.
 Telesupervision is defined as a "synchronous audio and video format where the supervisor is not in the same physical facility as the trainee."
 Telesupervision does not include phone calls, text messages, e-mail, or other forms of communication that do not use synchronous audio and video communication.
+To be categorized in the intern's hours log as "supervision," communication must meet this definition and must comply with the additional requirements specified below and in the internship training plan.